KABU09/ucr-bots/README.md

 ## Instructions to run it locally

 1. Install [Python 3.x+](https://www.python.org/downloads/)
-2. Create a virtual environment with `python -m venv venv`
+2. Create a virtual environment with `py -m venv venv`
 3. Install dependencies with `pip install -r requirements.txt`
 4. Fill in the missing environment variables in the `.env` file
 5. Run the bot with `py ecci.py`